abc1199281/SW_InterviewPrep/4_EfectiveCplusplus/ATOC_6_Template/2_ParameterizedTypes/2_WhatIsNonTypeTemplate.md

 ## Summary
 1. Motivation:
-    - Most often, a template will make sense only for template arguments that meet certain criteria.
-    - E.g., **Vector** require copyable elements.
+    - template with size / address.
 2. Definition:
     - A template parameter where the type of the parameter is predefined and is substituted for a constexpr value passed in as an argument.
     - Content:
+        - constant expressions,
-        - constant expressions, addresses of functions or objects with external linkage
+        - addresses of functions or objects with external linkage
-3. Sample 1:
+3. Sample:
     ~~~c++
     //non-type template
     template<typename T, int N>